Venecian Carnival Tour

 - Geöffnet am Fr

-The history of the Venice Carnival goes far beyond the colorful and identity-hiding masks.
-Join us on this walking tour to learn about the medieval origins of this iconic festival.
+The history of the Venice Carnival transcends its colorful masks.
+This walking tour focuses on the medieval origins of this renowned festival.

 Description

-In the 18th century, the Venice Carnival reached its peak.
-Participants can visit an atelier of masks and Carnival costumes to learn about the history and the role of aristocrats who disguised themselves.
-Notable figures like Giacomo Casanova, known for his numerous affairs, played a significant role during the celebrations.
+By the 18th century, the Venice Carnival reached its peak.
+A visit to an atelier of masks and Carnival costumes will enhance our understanding of the history and the aristocrats who used disguises to enjoy the festivities anonymously, including the notable libertine Giacomo Casanova.

-The tour will conclude with anecdotes about Casanova and other famous personalities in the historic center of Venice.
+We will conclude the tour with anecdotes about Casanova and other figures in Venice's history.

 Tasting

-During the actual Venice Carnival, participants will enjoy a tasting of a typical sweet treat called a cicchetti, commonly eaten during this period.
+For tours during the Venice Carnival, participants will taste a traditional sweet treat known as cicchetti, a customary bite-sized food enjoyed during this period.

 Preise